13 Visualising data with ggplot2

 geom_point()

-Now lets discuss more on aesthetics
+Now lets discuss more on aesthetics and geometries and using these

 to build the desired plots, before moving on to other components of plot